||B&B, Hotels, Small Inns

 We invite you to join us on one of Scotland’s oldest long-distance footpaths, the West Highland Way, offering some of Scotland’s most spectacular scenery.

-The West Highland Way (also referred to as just the “Way”), finished in 1980, took almost 20 years to complete.
+The West Highland Way (also referred to as just the “Way”), which was finished in 1980, took almost 20 years to complete.
 Beginning near Scotland’s largest city, Glasgow, and following alongside Britain’s largest body of inland water, Loch Lomond, the Way ends in Fort William, at the foot of Britain’s highest mountain, Ben Nevis.
-The Scottish Highlands and Lowlands are separated by the Highland Boundary Fault, which runs through the middle of Loch Lomond, creating both a contrast in geology as well as the human history of the two areas.
-Along this 95-mile walk through Scotland, we will hike through a variety of landscapes, moorland and heath, river valleys and farmland, mountains and woodland.
+The Scottish Highlands and Lowlands are separated by the Highland Boundary Fault, which runs through the middle of Loch Lomond, creating a contrast in both the geology as well as the human history of the two areas.
+Along this 95-mile walk through Scotland, we will hike through a variety of landscapes, moorland, and heath, river valleys and farmland, mountains and woodland.

 Traveling on foot is a wonderful way to experience Western Scotland.
 We’ll stay at old inns, small hotels, and B&Bs.
 After a hearty Scottish breakfast each day, we will set off to our next destination, either picnicking along the way or enjoying the hospitality of local pubs and restaurants.
 From village to village, from the central lowlands to the heart of the Highlands, together we will explore this route while, at the same time, enjoying the changing landscape.
-Along the way, we will hike Ben Lomond (3,195′), one of Scotland’s famed Munro peaks and at the end of our route in Fort William, we'll have the opportunity to crown the trip with hike Ben Nevis.
+Along the way, we will hike Ben Lomond (3,195′), one of Scotland’s famed Munro peaks and at the end of our route in Fort William, we'll have the opportunity to crown the trip with a hike on Ben Nevis.

 Day 1: Pick-up at Glasgow International Airport, transfer to Drymen: Pick-up at the Glasgow International Airport, transfer to Drymen.
 This village, with its quaint village green, boasts one of the oldest registered pubs in Scotland, established in 1734.
 After settling in at our B&B, we will meet as a group for our welcome dinner and orientation.